 Students who attain a score of 92nd-95th percentile on the CogAT or other approved aptitude assessment and do not earn enough points on the Talent Development Identification Rubric to identify as Academically Gifted Reading and Math (AG) or Academically Gifted Reading Only (AR) or Academically Gifted Math Only (AM) with achievement testing results will identify as Intellectually Gifted (IG).

 Charlotte-Mecklenburg Schools accepts and reviews outside testing results for Talent Development Evaluation.
 Our Procedures for Outside Testing can be accessed here.
-For a list of approved tests for Talent Development Evaluation, please click here.
+For a list of approved tests for gifted identification, please click here.

 Students who, according to their Individualized Education Program (IEP) or Section 504 Plan, cannot take this type of standardized testing with or without accommodations or modifications or whose necessary accommodations or modifications are not available with, or appropriate for this testing, will be eligible for the gifted program through alternative assessments.